chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

 ![Upload Step Function](https://app.lucidchart.com/publicSegments/view/f688ac04-ae05-4dbd-b4ef-b51a88520622/image.png)
 Figure: Step Function State Diagram

-AWS Step Functions will be used to coordinate the retries and error response of the upload container.
-Once the backend kicks off the step function, a container will be spawned to perform the upload.
-If an error occurs during the upload, the step function will handle retrying the upload or directing the job to the upload cleanup handler.
-The step function will ends if the function fails, completes, or is canceled.
+AWS Step Functions will be used to coordinate the retries and error response of the containers.
+Once the backend kicks off the step function, a container will be spawned to perform the upload and validation.
+If an error occurs during that time, the step function will handle retrying the upload or directing the job to the upload cleanup handler.
+The step function will end if the function fails, completes, or is canceled.

 Step functions can be named when created.
 The name of the step function must include the dataset_id to make it easier to identify.